Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Preliminaries: full-order model, linear stability analysis, and projection-based reduced-order model

 \subsection{Energy-conserving POD-Galerkin method}

 The ROM considered in this work follows the ODE-based projection approach \cite{benner_survey_2015}, where the PDE is first discretized in space, as in Eq.\ \eqref{eq:ns}, and afterwards is projected to the subspace obtained with POD \cite{sanderse_non-linearly_2020}.
+Let the velocity vector be defined as $\mathbf{u}\in\mathbb{R}^{N_V}$, and the POD-Galerkin approximation is obtained by the Ansatz that the velocity field can be approximated by